els-390/CI-Portfolio-Project--Mental-Health/README.md

 1. Further reading and resources
 - Links opening in new tab to not take users away from site
 - Further resources available on site

-### Inital Design Thoughts and Ideas

- As this website is to inform users about mental health, why it is important and how to seek support and further information so I would like to include a calming design and colour scheme without lots of dynamic elements and piece of content.

- ## Colours and Images

- I will select a carefully considered set of images to include that don't clash with the colour scheme, are diverse and inclusive and match the content being described and featured.

-Using the [ColorZilla Chrome Extension](https://chromewebstore.google.com/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp) I can select colours from my background image to use in the rest of my webpage design to ensure the colours do not clash.

 ## Tools and Technologies Used